csoneson/iCOBRA/inst/extdata/instructions.md

 - The right type of truth (binary or continuous) is unavailable or not selected.
 Check under the "Truth" subsection in the left-hand sidebar that the truth is not set to "none", and check the "Data preview" tab to see the data that `iCOBRA` has extracted from the input files.
 - More than five methods (including the truth, if applicable) can not be displayed using Venn diagrams.
 - For stratification, only strata with both truly "positive" and truly "negative" instances will be included (except for Venn diagrams).
+- If UpSet plots are not showing it may be because all intersections (for a specific level of the stratification factor) are empty.

 If not all input controls are visible in the left-hand sidebar, either "fold" one of the three sections (Truth, Results, Plot settings) by clicking on the corresponding title, or change the size of the window slightly.